Alexlytle/Laravel-mix-hello-world-vue-3/README.md

-# Laravel Mix hello world
+# Laravel Mix hello worldCancel changes
-`This is Laravel Mix vue 3 app to drop into wordpress or shopify apps`
+`This is Laravel Mix Vue 3 app to drop into wordpress or shopify apps`
 ## Setup
 `npm install`